 The most memorable room in the house was Eve’s kitchen:

 When the movie came out in 2000, open shelves were still an uncommon feature in kitchen design.

 There’s a fabulous windowseat in the kitchen, too:

 In the final scene, the sisters bond by having a ludicrous flour fight.
 I had to roll my eyes at that one.
 I don’t know any woman who would think it was fun to have flour dumped all over her kitchen in the middle of making Thanksgiving dinner.

-The camera pulls back out of the kitchen and we see that Eve has gone all out in decorating for fall:
+Eve has gone all out decorating for fall:

 It looks like they filmed the movie inside a real house.
 The production notes state that it was filmed entirely in California–mostly in Beverly Hills and Pasadena–so I guess that narrows it down.
 If anyone has any info, fill us in!